flatfeestack/flatfeestack/smart-contracts-neo/README.md

 }
 ```

-Then run the following command to compile the https://github.com/flatfeestack/payout-eth-contracts and find its compiled components as a `.nef` and a `.manifest.json` file in
+Then run the following command to compile the PayoutNeo smart contract and find its compiled components as a `.nef` and
-the `/build` folder.
+a `.manifest.json` file in the `/build` folder.

 ```bash
 ./gradlew neow3jCompile